PlethoraChutney/slack-archiver/README.md

 the bot token to archive all messages into JSON.

 ## Requirements
-In addition to the python packages, you must give your bot the following scopes:
+In addition to the python packages (`python -m pip install -r requirements.txt`), you must give your bot the following scopes:
   * `channels:history`
   * `channels:read`
   * `groups:history`